- Why Can’t I Sleep Through The Night?

-There are several factors that can disrupt this cycle of the body’s sleep-wake pattern.
-These factors include difference in time zones, night-shift work, or plain irregular sleep patterns.
+Several factors can disrupt this cycle of the body’s sleep-wake pattern.
+These factors include the difference in time zones, night-shift work, or plain irregular sleep patterns.

-All these can result to a person feeling disoriented, groggy and very sleepy in the middle of the day.
+All these can result in a person feeling disoriented, tired, and very sleepy in the middle of the day.

 How Much Do You Need to Sleep?